Nobody Sleeps in the Woods Tonight: Plot

-The story begins with an old lady washing blood-soaked clothing in a tub full of water.
-A postman who just arrived notices noises coming from the house's cellar.
-Thinking someone is trapped down there, the postman makes his mistake when he rips off a board barring the entrance and enters the basement.
-Then he is dragged by an unseen force into the basement and disappears.
+The story begins with an old lady washing blood-soaked clothing in a tub of water.
+A postman arrives and notices noises coming from the house's cellar.
+Thinking someone is trapped down there, he rips off a board barring the entrance and enters the basement.
+He is then dragged by an unseen force into the basement and disappears.

 Thirty years later, a phone-free camp for teenagers starts with all the teens arriving and surrendering their phones to the camp leaders.
 The teens are placed into groups.
 The main protagonists all end up in a group together and head off into the woods with counselor, Iza, for a three-day hike.
 As they go trekking through the forest they come across a dead, rotting deer.
-Iza notices that the deer was not killed by a predator, but ignores that and orders everyone to keep going into the woods.
+Iza notices that the deer was not killed by a predator, but orders everyone to keep going into the woods.

 They stop by a lake to spend the night.
-That night they hear a noise in the woods.
-Iza searches but finds a little fox.
-That night, Daniel is accompanied at the lake by Aniela.
-After having sex with Daniel, Aniela then goes back to her tent, not knowing that soon afterwards Daniel is beaten to death by a gigantic man by banging his body against a tree.
+That night they hear a noise in the woods; Iza searches but finds a little fox.
+Daniel is accompanied at the lake by Aniela, and they have sex.
+Aniela then goes back to her tent, not knowing that soon afterward Daniel is beaten to death by a gigantic man by banging his body against a tree.
 In the morning, everyone searches for Daniel, Iza disregards the "rules of horror" that Julek warns the group about, and they split up in groups, with half of them searching for Daniel with the coach, and the rest waiting by the lake in case Daniel comes back.

-The group reaches the house seen in the beginning of the movie and discover the basement with Daniel's mangled body inside.
+The group reaches the house seen at the beginning of the movie and discovers the basement with Daniel's mangled body inside.
 As they attempt to run away, they notice the killer coming inside the house, so they hide in the basement.
-Zosia and Julek escape through a cellar window, but Iza stays behind to fight the monster in order to try and get Daniel's phone to call for help, which ends in her death.
+Zosia and Julek escape through a cellar window, but Iza stays behind to fight the monster to try and get Daniel's phone to call for help, which ends in her death.

 Aniela and Bartek are talking by the lake when she is suddenly killed by a metal bar going through the back of her neck and mouth.
 Horrified, Bartek runs away and attempts to get help from a priest in a nearby church.
 The priest knocks him out, gags him, and ties him to a chair.
 The priest hears noises outside and goes to investigate.
-He is killed by the killer by putting him in a woodchipper.
-The killer enters the church and opens the confession box to find Bartek hiding.
+He is killed by the killer putting him in a woodchipper.
+The killer enters the church and opens the confessional to find Bartek hiding.